Student Success Advising

-Student success advisors are assigned based on the academic division of your program of study and the first initial of your last name and may change as your academic goals shift during your time at Carthage.
-Student success advisors are located in the Center for Student Success on the main level of the Todd Wehr Center at the south end of campus.
+Student Success Advisors are assigned based on the academic division of your program of study and the first initial of your last name.
+Your advisor may change as your academic goals shift during your time at Carthage.

 As you prepare to leave for college and begin establishing Carthage as your new home away from home, your student success advisor will be one of your key contacts on campus.
 Becoming a college student is a rite of passage, and many new students move through three stages during this time: Separation, Transition, and Incorporation (Tinto, 1988).
 Your advisor will be there for you every step of the way.